Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 September 2025 14.22.08 UTC
+- WIB: Minggu, 7 September 2025 15.28.55 UTC
-- WITA: Minggu, 7 September 2025 15.22.08 UTC
+- WITA: Minggu, 7 September 2025 16.28.55 UTC
-- WIT: Minggu, 7 September 2025 16.22.08 UTC
+- WIT: Minggu, 7 September 2025 17.28.55 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature